jkulak/git-ninja/README.md

 Each object is given a hash identifier (40 characters, SHA-1 hash) that is globally unique (most probably among all repositories in the world).

-That's why sometimes git is referred to as "a content-addressable filesystem with a VCS user interface written on top of it."
+That's why sometimes git is referred to as "a content-addressable file system with a VCS user interface written on top of it."

 You can see all the objects in your repository by listing `.git/objects` directory.